blorente/decorat/wiki/stories/the_promotion.md

 "About time!", he smiled.
 "That caffeine I smell?".
 I handed him a plastek cup.
 "Aha!
 Cheers.", he said, taking a big gulp. "'mperor bless you mate!" he said with a wink.

-I smiled, feeling the familiar cold of the aquila ring in my hand.
+I smiled -- despite his sarcasm -- feeling the familiar cold of the aquila ring in my hand.
 I certainly hoped He did.

 We started down the stairs, making our way to Level 80.
-The usual morning chill was greatly nullified by the usual mass of bodies going to the station.
+The morning chill was greatly nullified by the usual mass of bodies going to the station.
 Boots were clinking and clanking their way down the zig-zagging metal staircases of the hab-block complex.
 Thousands of these hard-cold steps covered the facade of The Grid, as the building was affectionately known.
 Still, there was never enough room in rush hour.

 Pushing and pulling, twisting and turning, we descended.
 I could feel the sweat of other people on my skin by the time we reached the station and got on the mag-tram.
 I'm sure I must have spilled my caffeine on someone's clothes by accident.